38 Florida Native Plants – Identification Guide (With Pictures)

 Beach Sunflower (Helianthus debilis)

 Native to coastal areas of Florida, the beach sunflower is a fast-growing perennial with yellow sunflower-like blooms and triangular leaves.
-This sun-loving plant blooms from spring through fall and is perfect for beach or coastal locations throughout the sunshine state.
+This sun-loving plant blooms from spring through fall and is perfect for beach or coastal locations throughout Florida.
 The sprawling flowering plant also cascades over walls or is useful for edgings.

 Ideal for flowering ground cover in full sun, beach sunflower thrives in USDA zones 8 to 11.